Air Combat Group RAAF: Operation Falconer

 No. 75 Squadron deployed to Al Udeid Air Base in Qatar in February 2003 as part of the Australian contribution to the invasion of Iraq (Operation Falconer).
 The squadron was equipped only with recently serviced F/A-18s, and its 14 aircraft were drawn from No. 81 Wing's three frontline squadrons.
 The other squadrons also provided pilots to bolster aircrew numbers in No. 75 Squadron to 25.
 The squadron saw action during the Iraq War and provided air defence for high-value assets such as Airborne Early Warning and Control Aircraft, close air support for ground troops and attacked other Iraqi targets.
 No. 75 Squadron flew 350 combat missions during the war and dropped 122 laser-guided bombs.
 The squadron was prohibited from operating near Baghdad as the Hornets' electronic warfare suite was judged to not be sufficient for such heavily defended air space.
 The squadron's rules of engagement also banned it from conducting close air support in urban areas.
 No. 75 Squadron conducted its final combat mission on 27 April and all 14 aircraft returned to RAAF Base Tindal on 14 May 2003.

 Structure

 Headquarters Air Combat Group is located at RAAF Williamtown, with elements based at Amberley (Queensland), Tindal (Northern Territory), Pearce (Western Australia) and Williamtown (New South Wales).
-One hundred forty-five aircraft, 163 aircrew, and around 2000 personnel make up the ACG.
+One hundred and forty-five aircraft, 163 aircrew, and around 2000 personnel make up the ACG.